hymnis/dsul-go/README.md

 ## Daemon, dsuld
 This part handles communication with the hardware (serial connection) and allows clients to send commands.

+If password is set (`-p <password>`) then all clients are required to supply the password when sending commands.
+Message that does not supply the correct password will be ignored.

 As module: `go run ./cmd/dsuld/main.go [arguments]`
 As binary: `dsuld [arguments]`

 ### Arguments

     -h, --help                 Show help and usage information.
-    -c, --comport <comport>   The COM port to use. [default: /dev/ttyUSB0] -b, --baudrate <baudrate> The baudrate to use with the COM port. [default: 38400] -v, --version             Show current version.
+    -c, --comport <comport>    The COM port to use. [default: /dev/ttyUSB0] -b, --baudrate <baudrate>  The baudrate to use with the COM port. [default: 38400] -p  --password <password>  Set password.
+    -v, --version              Show current version.
     --verbose                  Show more detailed output.

 ## CLI client, dsulc